 - I was the coordinator of the STCS Student Seminar (≈ Theory lunch) in TIFR from 2014-18.

 - A (probably incomplete) list of conferences and journals that I have reviewed for: ACM ToCT, CCC, Computational Complexity, DISOPT, DMTCS, ESA, FOCS, FSTTCS, ICALP, IEEE Trans.
-IT, IPL, ISAAC, QIC, QIP, Quantum, RANDOM, SICOMP, SODA, STACS, STOC, TheoretiCS, TQC, ToC.
+IT, IPL, ISAAC, QIC, QIP, Quantum, RANDOM, SICOMP, SODA, STACS, STOC, The Computer Journal, TheoretiCS, TQC, ToC.

 Extracurricular activities